lm3nitro/Projects/Penetration Testing/Wifi Hacking.md

  + Observing the difference between different types of security schemes
  + Identify evil twins and impersonating client from traffic captures

+### Summary

+By going through the process of capturing the handshake and attempting to crack the password, I was able to gain a deeper understanding of how Wi-Fi security protocols (like WEP, WPA, and WPA2) function, as well as their vulnerabilities.
+Attempting to crack my own Wi-Fi password also helped me to understand the importance of using strong, complex passwords.